 - Large Applicant Pool: Expand your applicant pool by providing access to hundreds of thousands of individuals worldwide each year

-- Access: The GRE General Test offers year-round testing in test centers located across the globe
+- Access: The GRE General Test offers year-round testing in test centers located around the globe

 - Distinctive Scores: The GRE General Test measures skills that are important to law schools, including verbal reasoning, quantitative reasoning, critical thinking and analytical writing

-Read GRE Frequently Asked Questions for Law Schools.
+- Download GRE General Test: Frequently Asked Questions for Law School Admissions

 Not an Official GRE Score User Yet?
 Become One Today!